kdoore/CS2335-Gitbook/project-3-steps.md

  - **PlayerController_v2: Possible Issue:** If using **PlayerController_v2**, you must update code in LevelManager that uses PlayerController, or rename your file to: PlayerController
  - **Set Tag: 'Player'** for the Player gameObject for CameraFollow

+###LevelManager
-- **Step 3:  Delete MiniGameManager, replace with LevelManager**
+ - **Step 3: Create empty gameObject: LevelManager** Delete MiniGameManager, and MiniGameManager.cs, replace with LevelManager

- - **Create empty gameObject: LevelManager.**  Create or update code in LevelManager, add to LevelManager empty gameObject.
+  - **Add script:LevelManager.cs to LevelManager in Scene**  Create or update code in LevelManager, add to LevelManager empty gameObject.
 Look at the inspector fields for LevelManager.

 - **Step 4:  ScreenFader (optional)**   The LevelManager includes code for a ScreenFader functionality, either remove that code, or create a new C# script, paste code for [ScreenFader](/class-code-examples/screenfader.md).
 Put the ScreenFader script on the MainCamera gameObject in any scene you want Fade-in during start.
 Code must be modified in State scripts if you want Fade-out at the end of a scene.
 For any scene that uses ScreenFader, you must create a UI-Image gameObject, move it out of the camera's view, set the color to black.